J. Scott Roberts, Ph.D.

 - Recent News Items

-Dr. Roberts is Associate Professor in the Department of Health Behavior & Health Education (HBHE) and Co-Director of the U-M dual-degree program in Public Health and Genetic Counseling.
+Dr. Roberts is Associate Professor in the Department of Health Behavior & Health Education (HBHE) and Director of the SPH Public Health Genetics Certificate program.
 Prior to joining the HBHE faculty in Fall 2006, he was Assistant Professor in the Department of Neurology at Boston University (BU) School of Medicine, where he was Co-Director of the Education Core in the NIH-funded BU Alzheimer's Disease Center.
-At U-M, he serves as a Director of the SPH Public Health Genetics Certificate program and also leads the Genomics, Health & Society program within the U-M Center for Bioethics & Social Sciences in Medicine.
+At U-M, he serves as a Co-Director of the U-M dual-degree program in Public Health and Genetic Counseling and leads the Genomics, Health & Society program within the U-M Center for Bioethics & Social Sciences in Medicine.
 He also directs the Outreach, Recruitment and Education Core of the Michigan Alzheimer's Disease Center.

 Ph.D., Clinical Psychology, University of Michigan, 1999